viam-soleng/viam-alpr/README.md

 > [!NOTE]
-> This is a module template.
-Read the [instructions](./Instructions.md) for a step by step guide on how to create your module.
+> This is a work in progress repo!
+The module in the Viam Registry is not yet 100% in line with this code base!

-# <INSERT NAME> modular resource
+# Viam-ALPR modular resource

-This module implements...
-With this model, you can...
+This module implements a Viam vision service to automatically recognise license plates "alpr".
+It is based upon the [OpenALPR](https://github.com/openalpr) project which is a battle tested and pretty much state of the art alpr capability.

 ## Requirements

-_Add instructions here for any requirements._
+The module and its dependencies are packed into an AppImage.
+Therefore FUSE is required.
+FUSE however is used for the installation of Viam server as well and should therefore be available already.

 ## Build and run

-To use this module, follow the instructions to [add a module from the Viam Registry](https://docs.viam.com/registry/configure/#add-a-modular-resource-from-the-viam-registry) and select the `<INSERT API NAMESPACE>:<INSERT API NAME>:<INSERT MODEL>` model from the [`<INSERT MODEL>` module](https://app.viam.com/module/<INSERT API NAMESPACE>/<INSERT MODEL>).
+To use this module, follow the instructions to [add a module from the Viam Registry](https://docs.viam.com/registry/configure/#add-a-modular-resource-from-the-viam-registry) and select the [`viamalpr` module](https://app.viam.com/module/viam-soleng/viamalpr).

 ## Configure your camera